 and big boulders follow.
 Next rapid is a narrow chute on river right.
 Stay on the tongue.
 The

 right side hole and eddy seems to keep boats and swimmers.
-A long pool leads to upper Squaw Leap
+A long pool leads to the upper falls,

-Falls, a huge boulder blocking the entire channel.
+a huge boulder blocking the entire channel.
 Scout or portage on river left.
-Run a tight
+Run a tight creekish

-creekish route on far right.
-Scout lower SL falls on river right.
+route on far right.
+Scout the lower falls on river right.
 Portage is very difficult.
-Run
+Run or ski

-or ski jump a center falls, then run the chute down the left wall.
-A nasty hole blocks the center
+jump a center falls, then run the chute down the left wall.
+A nasty hole blocks the center and

-and right side at the bottom of the chute.
+right side at the bottom of the chute.
 Sends you very deep.
-A long pool allows you to pick up
+A long pool allows you to pick up any

-any pieces. (the right chute has been run I think, but looks uglier and the bottom center boulder
+pieces. (the right chute has been run I think, but looks uglier and the bottom center boulder is

 remainder of the gorge.
 The river bends to the left and opens up, then a wonderful long class 4